xtr33me/yacy_search_server/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+## Modified website for yacy integration

+Decided to modify an old website for a game I released some years back.
+After the recent release of cryptoman on IPFS, I think I'm going to eventually convert over Cubefection for the same deployment.

+Currently I chose to use this site to integrate YACY into for my homework submission.

 ## Modified file for webpage is in cubefection_web_mod folder

 Had to modify header.php to integrate yacy into webpage.
 Once integrated,